python/mypy/docs/source/more_types.rst

     :ref:`reveal_type() <reveal-type>` displays the inferred static type of an expression.

-If you want to use coroutines in Python 3.4, which does not support the ``async def`` syntax, you can instead use the :py:func:`@asyncio.coroutine <asyncio.coroutine>` decorator to convert a generator into a coroutine.
+If you use coroutines in code that was written for Python 3.4, which does not support the ``async def`` syntax, you would instead use the :py:func:`@asyncio.coroutine <asyncio.coroutine>` decorator to convert a generator into a coroutine.

-Note that we set the ``YieldType`` of the generator to be ``Any`` in the following example.
+Note that we set the first type argument (``YieldType``) of the generator to be ``Any`` in the following example.
 This is because the exact yield type is an implementation detail of the coroutine runner (e.g. the :py:mod:`asyncio` event loop) and your coroutine shouldn't have to know or care about what precisely that type is.

 .. code-block:: python